-Clean up takes time, and one-pot meals make that a whole lot easier.
+Clean up takes time, and one-pot meals make that much easier.
 A few ideas for one-pot meals are veggie and protein stir-fry, pad thai, soup, and many more.

 Make a meal plan for the week

-Healthy recipes are usually quite simple, so in the end, preparing nutritious and delicious food is quite easy.
+Healthy recipes are usually quite simple, so in the end, preparing nutritious and delicious food is relatively easy.
 If you have the ingredients prepared beforehand, it is even easier!